 My interest in canned salmon has recently been reignited, so I decided to start playing around with it again.
 I figured a good salmon burger would be a great place to start, but I wanted to make it a little more special.
 So, I threw some of my Homemade Cajun Seasoning into the mix and ended up with a burger that is super flavorful and easy.
 It’s safe to say that these Cajun Salmon Burgers are going to be a staple on my “easy weeknight dinners” list!

 Why Canned Salmon?

-Canned salmon might not be the first choice for everyone, but it’s super convenient and a great economical choice since it’s shelf stable.
-You can keep canned salmon on hand for last minute meals, without worry of it spoiling.
+Canned salmon might not be the first choice for everyone, but it’s super convenient and a great economical choice since it’s shelf-stable.
+You can keep canned salmon on hand for last minute meals, without worrying about it spoiling.
 You can certainly use fresh salmon, if preferred.
 Just cook the salmon through before preparing the burgers.
 You’ll need about 1 cup cooked and flaked salmon.

 Can I use Store Bought Cajun Seasoning?

 Yep!
 Just be aware that many prepared Cajun seasoning blends contain a lot of salt, so you may have to use a light hand.
 That’s why I prefer to use my own Cajun seasoning, which allows me to adjust the salt as needed.
 For these Cajun Salmon Burgers I used 1/4 of my Homemade Cajun Seasoning recipe, or about 1/2 Tbsp in volume.

 I took the easy route and topped my burgers with some spring mix and a couple of tablespoons of guacamole.
 You could always take a more traditional route and do just a little mayo, lettuce, and tomato.
 Or, if you want to get a little fancy, you can mix up some remoulade sauce to use in place of the mayo.
 These Cajun Salmon burgers would also be great on a salad, instead of being served on a bun!